kit-ty-kate/mastodon-archive-viewer/README.md

 ```
 $ cd <the archive directory>
-$ mav outbox.json
+$ mastodon-archive-viewer outbox.json
 ```

 The mastodon-archive-viewer tool has also some options to filter out some items for example.
-Check out the available options with `mav --help`
+Check out the available options with `mastodon-archive-viewer --help`

 ## Hidden feature